 The above list is a summary of uses permitted by right or special land use approval in the district.
-Refer to Section between the above list and the uses listed in Section 3.104 (including footnotes), then Section 3.104 shall prevail.
+Refer to Section 3.104(including footnotes) for standards and requirements applicable to permitted and special land uses.
+In case of a conflict between the above list and the uses listed in Section 3.104 (including footnotes), then Section 3.104 shall prevail.
 Refer to Article 2 for definitions of uses and refer to Article 5 for development standards for specific uses.
 Use categories in Section 3.121(F) (Sumpter Road Mixed Use District - Building Type Standards) refer to the use categories (e.g., "Residential") as detailed above.
 At the discretion of the Planning Commission, additional unlisted uses may be considered if they adhere to the building types in Section 3.121(G) and are justified due to the character of the surrounding land uses.
 At the Planning Director's discretion, additional unlisted uses may be referred for special land use review under Article 12, Chapter 3 of this ordinance.